muntashir-islam/postgrest-api-eks/README.md

 GRANT ALL ON ALL SEQUENCES IN SCHEMA public TO inventory_user;
 ALTER DEFAULT PRIVILEGES IN SCHEMA public GRANT ALL ON TABLES TO inventory_user;

-#later I identify these to create a initial  TABLES
+#later I created a initial  TABLES
 -- Create the table (using the modern IDENTITY method) CREATE TABLE public.products (
     product_id bigint NOT NULL GENERATED ALWAYS AS IDENTITY PRIMARY KEY,